-MSI vs MSIX: Practical Side-by-Side Comparison
+MSI vs MSIX: Practical Side-by-Side Comparison and Limitations

 In 2018, MSIX was announced by Microsoft as the new universal package format for Windows 10 apps with the later support on desktop, mobile, and other Windows 10 devices.